rickkas7/RF9X-RK/README.md

 ![Argon](images/server.jpg)

+Note that this only allows nearby RF9x LoRa radios to communicate with each other in point-to-point mode to send data packets.
+It does not allow the Xenon, for example, to establish a cloud connection over LoRa instead of Particle Mesh (Thread mesh, 6LoWPAN over 802.15.4).

 While I tested the Adafruit FeatherWing form-factor radios, it also works with the breakout versions.

 - [RFM95W](https://www.adafruit.com/product/3231) 868 or 915 MHz  Americas ITU 2 license-free ISM